manudss/akita-filters-plugin/README.md

 Or you can also combine it with locals filters or sort (if you add some filters with ``server: false``).
 In this case subscribe to selectAllByFilters().

+### refresh ()
+Trigger a refresh of the data.
+This will force the library to replay all filters.
+Very useful for the withServer feature, because it allows to call back the with server callback function with the same parameters, to make a new call to the api.

 # BONUS: Angular Material Data source